 King George County Circuit Court Awarded Grant to Preserve Local Records

-"We're very pleased," said Charles V. Mason, "These records are the history of our county!
-We have an obligation to make sure that they are available for future generations."
+“We’re very pleased,” said Vic Mason, “These records are the history of our county!
+We have an obligation to make sure that they are available for future generations.”

-The CCRP is a part of the Library of Virginia's Local Records Services Branch.
-Funded through a $1.50 portion of the clerk's recordation fee, the CCRP provides resources to help preserve and make accessible permanent circuit court records stored in the 120 circuit courts and the Library of Virginia.
-For more information on the Circuit Court Records Preservation Program's resources and services, please visit.
+The CCRP is a collaborative program between the Library of Virginia and the Virginia Court Clerks Association (VCCA).
+Funded through a $3.50 portion of the clerk’s recordation fee, the CCRP provides resources to help preserve and make accessible permanent circuit court records stored in the 120 circuit courts and at the Library of Virginia.
+For more information on the Circuit Court Records Preservation Program’s resources and services, please visit www.lva.virginia.gov.